bevesce/fin/README.md

 2016-07-01 spiders 2€
 ```

 Full documentation of this language is in the [wiki](https://github.com/bevesce/finanse/wiki/filter%20query).
-The same is true about single [Transaction object](https://github.com/bevesce/finanse/wiki/Transaction).
+The same is true about singular [Transaction object](https://github.com/bevesce/finanse/wiki/Transaction).

 ### Group